SafetyCulture is designed and built to empower teams. Companies use SafetyCulture for 3 main reasons:

 If you set up the sharing settings now, you’ll save yourself a headache at a later date.

-Receiving auto audit results
+Receiving auto inspection results

 You can also send the inspection results to Dropbox or another third-party system using our integrations on the SafetyCulture premium plan.
 Read more about that here.